ExtendAttack: Attacking Servers of LRMs via Extending Reasoning: Experiments

-Our comprehensive evaluation, summarized in Table \ref{Table1}, reveals that our proposed ExtendAttack establishes a superior balance between computational overhead amplification and answer accuracy.
+Our comprehensive evaluation, summarized in Table \ref{table1}, reveals that our proposed ExtendAttack establishes a superior balance between computational overhead amplification and answer accuracy.
+This overhead is evident not just in the increased response length but also in the latency.
 The limitations of the OverThinking attack are twofold.
-While it can produce longer outputs, this often leads to a catastrophic collapse in accuracy.
-We also identified cases where it failed to amplify the output length at all, performing worse than the DA baseline.
+While it can produce longer outputs and higher latency, this often leads to a catastrophic collapse in accuracy.
+We also identified cases where it failed to amplify the output length and latency at all, performing worse than the DA baseline.
 These dual failure modes expose a fundamental flaw in its approach: the reliance on a rigid, context-irrelevant decoy task.
 Highly advanced models like o3 appear to recognize and dismiss this fixed pattern, neutralizing the attack's effectiveness.
 Conversely, less capable models are often derailed by the out-of-context instructions, which disrupts their reasoning process and results in the observed degradation in performance.
 In contrast, our method consistently maintains high accuracy, demonstrating a far stealthier and more robust attack.

 The trade-off between attack effectiveness and stealthiness is particularly stark when examining the performance on open-source models like QwQ-32B and Qwen3-32B.
-For instance, on the Bigcodebench-Complete benchmark, OverThinking induces these models to generate exceptionally long outputs (e.g., 12511 tokens for QwQ-32B), but their accuracy plummets to a mere 15.30\%.
+For instance, on the Bigcodebench-Complete benchmark, OverThinking induces these models to generate exceptionally long outputs (e.g., 12818 tokens for QwQ-32B) and correspondingly high latency (285s), but their accuracy plummets to a mere 15.3\%.
 Such a drastic failure in correctness means the attack is immediately detectable and functionally useless.
-Conversely, our ExtendAttack, while achieving a more moderate length increase, successfully preserves the models' performance, maintaining accuracies of 62.70\% and 63.30\% respectively.
+Conversely, our ExtendAttack, while achieving a more moderate length and latency increase (e.g., 8,891 tokens and 185s for QwQ-32B), successfully preserves the models' performance, maintaining accuracies of 64.0\% and 63.3\% respectively.
 This demonstrates that our attack forces the model to engage in genuine, albeit unnecessary, reasoning on the query itself, rather than executing a disconnected and easily dismissible task.